Applied Choreographies: Compiling Frontend Choreographies into DCC processes

-Let us now comment the rules in Figure~\ref{fig:encoding}.
-We use the auxiliary notation $\Seq$ for DCC behaviours, defined as $\Seq\limits_{i \in [1,n]}(B_i) = B_1 ; \ldots ; B_n$. \paragraph{Requests.} Function $\m{start}$ defines the compilation of $\prid{req}$ terms. $\m{start}$ compiles $\prid{req}$ terms to create the queues and a part of the session descriptor of a valid session support (see Definition~\ref {def:session_descriptor}) for the starter.
-Given a session identifier $k$, the located role of the starter ($\l_\role A.\role A$), and the other located roles in the session ($\wtil {l_\role B.\role B}$), $\m{start}$ returns DCC code that: ($s_1$) includes in the Session Descriptor all the locations of the processes involved in the session and ($s_{2.1}$) all the keys correlating with the queues of the starter for the session.
-Then, ($s_ {2.2}$) it requests the creation of all the service processes for the session, ($s_{2.3}$) waits for them to be ready using the reserved operation $sync$ and, finally, ($s_3$) sends them the complete session descriptor obtained after receiving from all processes their correlation keys (in the $sync$ step).
+\paragraph{Requests} Function $\m{start}$ defines the compilation of $\prid{req}$ terms.
+Function $\m{start}$ compiles $\prid{req}$ terms to create the queues and a part of the session descriptor for the starter (this is similar to what rule \did{\aenv}{Sup} does in Backend deployment transitions, \cref{sec_aEC}).
+Given a session identifier $k$, the located role of the starter ($l_\role A.\role A$), and the other located roles in the session ($\wtil {l_\role B.\role B}$), $\m{start}$ returns the DCC code that: \begin{itemize} \item[$s_1$] includes in the session descriptor all the locations of the processes involved in the session; \item[$s_2$] for each role, except for the starter, \begin{itemize} \item creates the key and the correlated queue that the current role will use in the session to communicate with the starter; \item requests the creation of the service process that will play the current role in the session; \item waits on the reserved operation $\mathit{sync}$ to receive the correlation data for the session defined by the newly created process. \end{itemize} \item[$s_3$] sends to the newly created processes the complete session descriptor obtained after the reception (in the $\mathit{sync}$ step) of all correlation keys. \end{itemize}

-\paragraph{Accepts.} $\prid {acc}$ terms define the start behaviour of the service accepting the creation of processes at a location.
-Given a session descriptor $k$, the role $\role B$ of the service process, and the service typing $\initg{G}{\role A}{\til{\role C}}{\roles D}$ of the location, function $\m{accept}$ defines the compilation of $\prid {acc}$ terms. $\m{accept}$ complements function $\m{start}$ by compiling the code that ($a_1$) accepts the spawn of a new process which, in turn, ($a_2$) creates its queues (including their keys in the Session Descriptor passed by the starter), ($a_3$) returns the Session Descriptor to the starter, and ($a_4$) waits for the signal to start the session.
+\paragraph{Accepts} $\prid {acc}$ terms define the start behaviour of a spawned process at a location.
+Given a session identifier $k$, the role $\role B$ of the service process, and the service typing $\initg{G}{\role A}{\til{\role C}}{\roles D}$ of the location, function $\m{accept}$ compiles the code that: ($a_1$) accepts the request to spawn a process, ($a_2$) creates its queues and keys, updates the session descriptor received from the starter, and sends it back to the latter ($a_3$).
+Finally with ($a_4$) the new process waits to start the session.